1tzkaos/fantasy_football_monte_carlo_draft_simulator/README.md

 ## How Does The Simulator Work?

 In previous fantasy football drafts, I have struggled to pick the right players.
-At the start, I sometimes pick players whose point projections are not dramatically different than the projections of players who are still available in later rounds.
-At the end, I fail to pick backups for my players who are at the most risk of injury.
+At the start, I select players whose point projections are not dramatically different than the projections of players who are still available in later rounds.
+At the end, I fail to draft backups for players who are at the most risk of injury.

 This program is my attempt to solve both of those problems.
 To better estimate whether a player is especially valuable in a given round, a Monte Carlo simulation uses a logistic regression of historical draft data to guess which players will be available in later rounds of the draft, ensuring that I never pick a player who is easily replaceable.
 And to more accurately anticipate which players need strong backups (not streamers), this program randomly assigns injuries and other setbacks to players, based on historical data, so I always load up on talented individuals in my most at-risk positions.